 Recently I was watching an Excel product review and noticed the author copy Excel values from a formula into another column.
 This was fine, but then he deleted the column with the formula.
 Sound familiar?
 In this tutorial, Ill show you two faster and easier ways to overwrite formulas with their values.
 (Includes video demo and sample spreadsheet.)

 Below is a list of various Microsoft Excel tutorials that we've done.
 These include step by step instructions. in some cases, there may be sample spreadsheets or screencasts.
 This section is several pages long so be sure to use the Next page button at the bottom or search box to the right.

 Life is full of decisions.
 Some are easy and require little thought while others require more analysis.
 In many scenarios, Excel can help by creating a weighted decision matrix.
 You define the ranking criteria, importance and Excel will do the math and pick a winner from your options.
 Think of it as your own Excel ranking formula.
 (Includes Excel decision matrix macro.

 Earlier this month, I got a request from a manager in town asking if I could randomly select 150 people from a membership list.
 No darts allowed.
 I think the purpose was to do a survey, but maybe it was to select contest winners.
 It turns out that Microsoft Excel has a random number generator which was the key to my solution.

-Excel pivot tables are a feature that you should learn how to use.
+Excel pivot tables are a feature that you should learn.
 Instead of analyzing countless spreadsheet records, a pivot table can aggregate your information and show a new perspective in a few clicks.
 You can also move columns to rows or vice versa.
 The problem is people believe creating a pivot table is difficult to learn.
 Grab a seat and we’ll guide you through a short tutorial so you can start data crunching.
 (Includes example worksheet.)